 Total liabilities may be determined in different ways for different companies.
 Thus, the liabilities aren’t the same for all the companies.
 Some will only consider loans and debt securities as liabilities in the formulae, and some would also consider short term obligations.
 The equations fail to state the actual meaning of liabilities in this case.

 A company might have long-term debts that are near maturity and are further shown as short terms debts.
-Thus, these differences require particular attention to come to a conclusion regarding calculation of ratios and analysis of the same.
+Thus, these differences require particular attention to come to a conclusion regarding the calculation of ratios and analysis of the same.